Marina Testino wants you to have a more sustainable summer through her CarryOnSummer project! Here’s how

-As a continuation of that conversation, Marina investigated what the most essential essentials would be for a two month trip to Europe, which she embarked on with just one carry on.
+As a continuation of that conversation, Marina investigated what the most essential essentials would be for a two month trip to Europe, which she embarked on with just one piece of carry on luggage.
 This project, which she calls, #CarryOnSummer, saw Marina visiting Barcelona, Formentera, Ibiza, and the South of France.

-You can see Marina wearing and using the items she packed for summer on her Instagram @MarinaTestino.
+You can see Marina wearing and using the gorgeous outfits she packed for summer on her Instagram @MarinaTestino.
 We caught up with her to ask more about this innovative project, and how her summer was going.

 What’s your top packing tip?

 To not pack everything you see in your closet!
 Packing a carry-on was more strategic than you think.
 Every item that I packed had to create at least two different outfits.
 If it had only one use, odds were I wouldn’t end up using it.

 Why do you think it’s important to travel with as little as possible?

 I don’t think it’s only important but it’s more practical, too.
 Travelling light makes everything easier and more comfortable, especially if you are travelling a lot.

 What other tips do you have to be a conscious tourist?

 It’s so easy to get carried away with shopping when you travel.
 I hope to encourage people to think more carefully when adding items to their bag in every single place they go.